mxlloe/first-css-website/README.md

 # first-css-website
-This is my first ever attempt at making a front end css website and adventure towards web development.
+This is my first ever attempt at making a front end website and adventure towards web development.
 Have a glance! https://mxlloe.github.io/first-css-website/